Troubleshoot Azure Stream Analytics queries

 Ensure event ordering policies are configured as expected.
-Go to the Settings and select Event Ordering.
+Go to Settings and select Event Ordering.
 The policy is not applied when you use the Test button to test the query.
 This result is one difference between testing in-browser versus running the job in production.

-Debug by using audit and diagnostic logs:
+Debug by using activity and resource logs: